sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 2. The manifest for the feature must honor controls laid by switch as start/stop.
 3. The kube managed container image be built with same base OS & tools docker-layers as switch version, to save disk/memory size.
 4. The container image deployed must have cleared standard security checks laid for any SONiC images
-5. The secured access to master kubernetes nodes and the container registries.
+5. The secured access to master kubernetes nodes and the container registries is ensured.
 6. The secrets requied to access container registry is provided by master through secured objects.